ashba93/tim-rec/README.md

 # TIM Rec: Sparse Feedback on Multi-Item Upselling Recommendations in an Industrial Dataset of Telco Calls

+ **[SIGIR 2025] TIM Rec: Sparse Feedback on Multi-Item Upselling Recommendations in an Industrial Dataset of Telco Calls**

 ## Overview
 This repository provides the dataset and benchmark results for our paper, which introduces a real-world **telecommunications upselling dataset** with **multi-item recommendations and sparse feedback**.
 The dataset captures customer interactions from a real customer care service, where multiple items can be recommended in a single session, and only a small fraction of offers are accepted.
 Our goal is to provide a resource for evaluating **Learning-to-Rank (LTR)** models and recommendation systems in real-world settings.